EXCLUSIVE-EU told to expect no AstraZeneca vaccines from U.S. in near future - sources | Health

 "The U.S. told us there was no way it would ship AstraZeneca vaccines to the EU," said a senior official directly involved in EU-U.S. talks.
 AstraZeneca told the EU earlier this year it would cut its supplies in the second quarter by at least half to less than 90 million doses, EU sources told Reuters, after a bigger reduction in the first three months of the year.

 "Basically the situation is such that any exports are tricky, but there is a willingness to talk," the diplomat said.
-AstraZeneca declined to comment and the White House had no immediate comment
+AstraZeneca declined to comment.

+White House Press Secretary Jen Psaki told reporters the U.S. government had been clear publicly and privately that it would focus first on ensuring Americans were vaccinated, but said direct purchases would be up to countries and companies.
+"Our first focus is in ensuring the American people are vaccinated," she said.
+"Of course any country can purchase vaccines from these manufacturers directly."

 It is not known what is behind the possible move on exports.
 It is unclear whether AstraZeneca is producing much vaccine in the U.S. or if the U.S. would apply a restrictive measure on trade.
 AstraZeneca's vaccine has not yet been approved for use in the United States.
 The move comes after Austria stopped using a batch of AstraZeneca shots while investigating a death from coagulation disorders and an illness from a pulmonary embolism.